GeoDS/COVID19USFlows/README.md

 All files are stored in a csv format, which has been widely used for storing, transferring, and sharing data in the field of data science.
 File names are formatted as <em>{data_type} \_ {spatial_scale}\_ {date}.csv</em>, e.g. <em>weekly_county2county_2020_03_02.csv</em> and <em>daily_state2state_2020_04_19.csv</em>.
 Specifically, for weekly flow data, the dates in file name refers to the date of the Monday in that week but summarize all mobility flows in that week from Monday to Sunday.
-Since the file size of flow data at census tract level exceeds the GitHub disk limit, each flow data file is split into 52 files based on GEOIDs of states, e.g. <em>weekly_ct2ct_2020_03_02_01.csv</em> represents all flows from census tract to census tract at the state Alabama.
+Since the file size of flow data at census tract level exceeds the GitHub disk limit, each flow data file is split into 20 files, e.g. <em>weekly_ct2ct_2020_03_02_01.csv</em>.

 The folders and files are organized as follows.